UltimateJupiter/Auto-Synth/README.md

 ### Training Data Generating

 1. Change the function param_gen in dataset_gen.py
-2. Modify Config.py to change the parameters including parameter number, thread number, and trainig set size
+2. Modify Config.py to change the parameters including parameter number, thread number, and training set size
 3. Import dataset_gen to any code or in IPython, and call dataset_gen.generate(**NAME**).
 A folder called NAME will appear in the Datasets Folder.